Skip to main content

 Ha yoon mil hi jayenge jaise sanjh aur savera

-The World War was slowly showing its effects around the country.
-Curfews were put in place and occasional lights out and sirens tore through the night sky.
-Although the British Government was absolutely sure that Calcutta was beyond the reach of the enemies yet the vigil around the city made it look otherwise.
+World War II was slowly showing its effects around the country.
+Curfews were put in place, and occasional lights went out, and sirens tore through the night sky.
+Although the British Government was absolutely sure that Calcutta was beyond the reach of the enemy yet the vigil around the city made it look otherwise.
 As yet another siren rang through the night air, Bondita sighed, turning the light bulb, already wrapped in brown paper bags, off and staring at the cot.
 Aniruddha sat up on the bed, anticipating Patralekha to cry as soon as the sirens went off.
 Bondita kept her books aside and rushed to pick Patralekha up before she gave out a startled cry and covered her ears with the end of the Kantha.

 “It is okay, I am here.
 You are safe.”
 She whispered as she looked up, tired, at Aniruddha.